 I have worked with museums, banks, galleries, archives, auction houses, enthusiasts, places of education and department stores in London, New York, Geneva, Cairo and Warsaw.
-I have explored the entanglements of art and capital in 19th century Manchester, documented lost property recovered by London Transport in a single day, constructed possible futures and impersonated a famous art dealer.
-These projects, although diverse, have consistently engaged with the cultural institutions that designate and exhibit art, and the increasingly devolved experience of art, to its publics.
+I have explored the entanglements of art and capital in 19th century Manchester, linked the Tate and Bank of England through gifts and their subsequent debt, constructed possible futures for museums and impersonated a famous art dealer.
+These projects, although diverse, have consistently engaged with the cultural forces that designate and exhibit art, and the increasingly devolved experience of art, to its publics.

 In February 2015 I joined an insurgent research group developing The Anthropocene Atlas London.
 In March Open Cinema launched at Open School East and culminated eight eventful months later with a wonderful festival screening Home.
 In July #TransActing: A Market of Values exhibited two years research into evaluative communities and distributive markets.
 I co-designed some currencies, and coordinated the production of the market stalls.
 I also participated in Re-source at the Galleries Lafayette Foundation in Paris,Shock City, The Market at the ICA, London, and a text for Substrate.